 This short version of the Inca Trail starts from Km 104, located at 2,200 m/7,2600 ft above sea level.
 In just two days, you will be able to explore the amazing Andes as you walk ten kilometers to Machu Picchu, which you will get to see both at sunset the first day and sunrise the second day.

 This tour includes accommodation at a hotel in Aguas Calientes, which is lower in elevation than the Machu Picchu complex and in such a remote area that it may only be reached by train.
-The short Inca Trail trek to Machu Picchu is not very challenging, which makes it perfect for families with children and travellers on a tight time schedule.
+The short Inca Trail trek to Machu Picchu is not very challenging, which makes it perfect for families with children and travelers on a tight time schedule.
 However, we still recommend that you be well prepared, moderately fit, and healthy prior to starting the trek.
 To prepare, try walking 10km a day or start going to the gym a month before the trek.

 Please note that Inti Sun Trek will provide a delicious boxed lunch (2 kg/4 lbs) for the first day of this tour, which you will have to carry in your daypack—be sure to leave a little extra space!